gsurrel/PROFIT/README.md

 ## [Unreleased]

-First release of PROFIT, for fun and profit! 🎉
+First release, for fun and `PROFIT`! 🎉

 ### Added
-- Create the initial project
+- Create the initial project.

 ### Changed